Siem Reap and Angkor Wat

 Angkor Silk Farm, Siem Reap

-On our second day in Siem Reap, we tested the pool in the morning and spent the afternoon at a not-for-profit artisan center with woodcarvers, stone carvers, and other artists.
+On our second day in Siem Reap, we tested the pool in the morning and spent the afternoon at a not-for-profit artisan center, where we met woodcarvers, stone carvers, and other artists.
 The visit included a bus trip to a traditional silk farm.

 We were slightly disappointed Terry did not show up at 6:15 am to take us to the airport as we agreed.
-Naively or not, we decided something had probably come up with his family or he had got a better deal booking a sunrise trip to Angkor Wat.
+Naively or not, we decided something had probably come up with his family, or he had gotten a better deal booking a sunrise trip to Angkor Wat.

 5050 Travelog Destinations